 Most people have things they could happily get rid of and never think twice about losing.
 When you need extra cash ASAP, there’s no faster way of getting it than by selling something.

-If you’re in need of quick-cash, here’s where to start:
+If you’re in need of quick cash, here’s where to start:

 - Yard sale: To sell the rest of your stuff, such as clothing, used kids gear, books, tools, etc., have a yard or garage sale.
-If you’re committed, you can set-up a yard sale in as little as a day.
+If you’re committed, you can set up a yard sale in as little as a day.
 Have your sale on Saturday when most people are off work.

 If you’re brainstorming about how to make $1,000 fast, don’t forget about offering freelance services.
 Anyone with marketable skills can earn money quickly this way.

 Think hard about what you’re good at.
 Think of any compliments you’ve been given over the years.
-What do people say you excel at?
+What do people say that you excel at?
 Find your niche and start a freelance service.

 Freelancing is a great way to earn extra money fast online.
-And the best part is you can make the hours flexible, so it fits in with your lifestyle or current job.
+And the best part is that you can make the hours flexible, so it fits in with your lifestyle or current job.

 Here are some examples of the top money-making services you could offer:

-- Freelance writing: If you have a gift with words, you can make a lot of money quite quickly.
+- Freelance writing.
+If you have a gift with words, you can make a lot of money quite quickly.
 Put together a portfolio and look online at job sites for writers, such as Upwork.
 You can get started immediately.
 Freelance writing was one of the more lucrative side hustles I’ve ever tried.
 The last year I worked as a freelance writer, I was able to earn over $100 an hour.

 So many people out there aren’t handy at all.
 They’re willing to pay for those hands-on types to do the work for them.
-People in every city are looking for people to handle projects for them and if can come from a single contract, that’s even better.
+People in every city are looking for people to handle projects for them, and if it can come from a single contract, that’s even better.
 It saves them time and effort from having to shop out multiple projects.